RyanHaraki/2d-physics-engine/README.md

 # 2D Physics Engine

-I wanted to simulate galaxy collisions, didn't really like any physics engines, so making my own now.
+I wanted to simulate galaxy collisions, didn't really like any physics engines, so I'm making my own now.
 This is a simple 2d physics engine that uses the Verlet method to calculate position.
 The goal is that I'll eventually be able to simulate a galaxy collision with it.

 #### Dependencies: